junxit/us-congress-bills-111/bill.md

 - **(e)** *Vacancies* A vacancy on the Commission shall—
   - **(1)** not affect the powers of the Commission; and
   - **(2)** be filled in the manner in which the original appointment was made.
-- **(f)** *Rates of Pay* Members shall serve without pay.
+- **(f)** *Rates of Pay* Members shall not receive compensation for the performance of their duties on behalf of the Commission.
 - **(g)** *Travel Expenses* Each member of the Commission shall be reimbursed for travel and per diem in lieu of subsistence expenses during the performance of duties of the Commission while away from home or his or her regular place of business, in accordance with applicable provisions under subchapter I of chapter 57 of title 5, United States Code.
-- **(h)** *Quorum* A majority of the members of the Commission shall constitute a quorum but a lesser number may hold hearings.
+- **(h)** *Quorum* A majority of the members of the Commission shall constitute a quorum to conduct business, but two or more members may hold hearings.
 - **(i)** *Chairperson* The chairperson of the Commission shall be elected by a majority vote of the members of the Commission.

 ## § 5.
 Director And Staff Of Commission

-- **(a)** *Director* The Commission may appoint an executive director.
-The executive director may be paid at a rate not to exceed the maximum rate of basic pay for GS–15 of the General Schedule.
+- **(a)** *Director and staff* The Commission shall appoint an executive director and such other additional personnel as are necessary to enable the Commission to perform its duties.
-- **(b)** *Staff* The Commission may appoint and fix the pay of additional personnel as it considers appropriate except that an individual so appointed may not receive pay in excess of the maximum rate of basic pay for GS–13 of the General Schedule.
-- **(c)** *Applicability of Certain Civil Service Laws* The executive director and staff of the Commission may be appointed without regard to the provisions of title 5, United States Code, governing appointments in the competitive service, and may be paid without regard to the provisions of chapter 51 and subchapter III of chapter 53 of such title relating to classification and General Schedule pay rates, except as provided in subsections (a) and (b).
+- **(b)** *Applicability of Certain Civil Service Laws* The executive director and staff of the Commission may be appointed without regard to the provisions of title 5, United States Code, governing appointments in the competitive service, and may be paid without regard to the provisions of chapter 51 and subchapter III of chapter 53 of such title relating to classification and General Schedule pay rates, except that the rate of pay for the executive director and other staff may not exceed the rate payable for level V of the Executive Schedule under section 5316 of such title.
-- **(d)** *Detail of Federal Employees* Upon request of the Commission, the Secretary of the Interior or the Archivist of the United States may detail, on a reimbursable basis, any of the personnel of that department or agency to the Commission to assist it in carrying out its duties under this Act.
+- **(c)** *Detail of Federal Employees* Upon request of the Commission, the Secretary of the Interior or the Archivist of the United States may detail, on a reimbursable basis, any of the personnel of that department or agency to the Commission to assist it in carrying out its duties under this Act.
-- **(e)** *Experts and Consultants* The Commission may procure temporary and intermittent services under section 3109(b) of title 5, United States Code, but at rates for individuals not to exceed the daily equivalent of the maximum annual rate of basic pay for GS–14 of the General Schedule.
+- **(d)** *Experts and Consultants* The Commission may procure such temporary and intermittent services as are necessary to enable the Commission to perform its duties.
-- **(f)** *Volunteer and Uncompensated Services* Notwithstanding section 1342 of title 31, United States Code, the Commission may accept and use voluntary and uncompensated services as the Commission determines necessary.
+- **(e)** *Volunteer and Uncompensated Services* Notwithstanding section 1342 of title 31, United States Code, the Commission may accept and use voluntary and uncompensated services as the Commission determines necessary.

 ## § 6.
 Powers Of Commission